google/report2bq/README.md

 ![](screenshots/6-RedirectURI.png) \
 Click "+ ADD URI"  and this screen will show up: \
 ![](screenshots/7-OAuthRedirectURI.png) \
-Paste in the `httpsTrigger` URL: `https:\\<PROJECT REGION>-<PROJECT ID>.cloudfunctions.net`,(e.g., `https://us-east1-my-rbq-project.cloudfunctions.net`) and click SAVE.
+Paste in the `httpsTrigger` URL: `https://<PROJECT REGION>-<PROJECT ID>.cloudfunctions.net`,(e.g., `https://us-east1-my-rbq-project.cloudfunctions.net`) and click SAVE.

-1. Download the Client ID JSON and save it to the tokens cloud storage bucket \
+1. Download the Client ID JSON from the [Credentials](https://console.cloud.google.com/apis/credentials) page.
+1. Rename it to "client_secrets.json".
+1. Save it [Cloud Storage](https://console.cloud.google.com/storage/browser) in the `<project id>-report2bq-tokens` bucket :\
 ![](screenshots/5-OAuth_client.png) \
-Click on the download button to save the file.
-Now upload it to the token storage bucket in the cloud, renaming it "client_secrets.json" as you go.
-You can do this through the web, or using the CLI `gsutil` command like this: \
+(This can also be done via the CLI `gsutil` command like this: \
 `gsutil cp <DOWNLOADED FILE> gs://<PROJECT ID>-report2bq-tokens/client_secrets.json`

-1. Navigate to IAM > Identity Aware Proxy 'IAP'.
-(Enable it, if needed.)
+)

-1. Follow steps on [./appengine/README.md](./appengine/README.md) to install the App Engine project that will allow users to grant permission to Report2BQ to run on their behalf.
+1. Follow steps on [./appengine/README.md](./appengine/README.md) to install the *Report2BQ Authentication and Administration Interface*, which allows users to grant permission to Report2BQ to run on their behalf.

-1. Once you have set up the App Engine project in the previous step, you can create the runners and fetchers for a given report.\
+1. You can now create runners and fetchers for a given report.\
-*See **[SETUP.md](SETUP.md)** for details on how to do this.*
+(*See **[SETUP.md](SETUP.md)** for details on how to do this.*)